 Restaurants, takeaways and cafes.

 These are just a few of the places where cash would have usually have been the usual form of payment, but now all of the above (and many more you could probably add) accept credit cards.

-Based upon a recent report by The Payments Council, it is expected that in 8-10 years only one in fifty people will be paid their wage in cash, whereas at the beginning of the century one in eight people were paid in this way.
+Based upon a recent report by The Payments Council, it is expected that in eight-ten years only one in 50 people will be paid their wage in cash, whereas at the beginning of the century one in eight people were paid in this way.
 This evidence clearly identifies that this is a definite decline in cash usage.

 A number of years ago you could walk into a retail outlet or restaurant anywhere in the country and find that cash was the usual form of payment.
 These days it is much likely to happen the other way around.
 The world no longer appears to tolerate cash; it’s built around the use of debit and credit card processing.
 Indeed, as our society grows, not using credit and debit cards would be like building roads and then proceeding to drive on the pavement.